Michael Joseph Morris, Youngstown, Ohio

 He was born in Boardman, Ohio on August 6, 1965 to the Michael Mirabella and Rosemary (Berardi) Morris.

-He is survived by his wife, Lynn; mother, Rosemary (Berardi) Morris; father, Michael (Marilyn) Mirabella; brothers, Brian (Patricia) Berardi, John (Z) Morris, Jr., Matthew (Whitney) Mirabella and Merrick (Crystal) Mirabella and seven nephews and two nieces.
+He is survived by his wife, Lynn; mother, Rosemary (Berardi) Morris; father, Michael (Marilyn) Mirabella; brothers, Brian (Patricia) Berardi, John (Z) Morris, Jr., Matthew (Whitney) Mirabella and Merrick (Crystal) Mirabella; seven nephews and two nieces.

 He was preceded in death by his mother’s husband, John Morris.